wil92/ckpool-client/README.md

 # CKPool Client

-CKPool Client is a cli to visualize the mining statistics of your CKPool service.
+CKPool Client is a CLI to visualize the mining statistics of your CKPool service.

 ## About

-This project is means to be used in parallel with the CKPool mining pool service.
-The CkPool mining pool service define some json files that update periodically with mining statistics.
-This statistics are used by this client to visualize the mining performance.
+This project is meant to be used in parallel with the CKPool mining pool service.
+The CkPool mining pool service defines some JSON files that update periodically with mining statistics.
+These statistics are used by this client to visualize the mining performance.

-The files are located in the CKPool logs directory and has the following paths:
+The files are located in the CKPool logs directory and have the following paths:

 ```
 ├── pool